On a local-global principle for quadratic twists of abelian varieties: Products of elliptic curves

 \section{Products of elliptic curves}

-In this section we investigate the local-global QT principle for certain families of abelian varieties which are geometrically isogenous to products of elliptic curves.
-A typical situation in which Theorem \ref{theorem: serre} fails to apply is when these elliptic curves are geometrically isogenous.
-Instead, we will rely on the Tate module tensor decompositions obtained in \cite{FG20} in order to restate our problem about $\ell$-adic representations in terms of Artin representations of half the degree (see~\S\ref{section: powersofec}).
-A key input to solve the corresponding problem about Artin representations is a theorem of Ramakrishnan that we recall in \S\ref{section: Ramakrishnan}.
+In this section we consider abelian varieties which are $\Qbar$-isogenous to products of elliptic curves.
+In~\S\ref{section: powersofec} we examine the case of $\Qbar$-isogenous factors.
+In this situation, Theorem~\ref{theorem: serre} fails to apply, but the local-global QT principle will follow by combining the Tate module tensor decompositions obtained in \cite{FG20} with a theorem of Ramakrishnan that we recall in \S\ref{section: Ramakrishnan}.
 Finally, in \S\ref{section: productsecCM} we consider the case of a product of pairwise geometrically nonisogenous elliptic curves with CM.